Matthew 5:4 Blessed are they that mourn...

 MY TAKE

-Loss of life is an invitation to something beyond this life.
+Our sense that no life is lost is an invitation to something beyond this life.

 # KJV TRANSLATION ISSUES